newdigate/teensy-blink/quick-guide.md

 # teensy github travis integration quick guide
 **create ```.travis.yaml``` file in root dir of your repo**
 * substitute ```blink/blink.ino``` with your .ino sketch file
+* if required, add any libraries which are not packaged with teensyduino and/or aduino; eg "Adafruit ST7735 and ST7789 Library" below...
 ``` yaml
 matrix:
   include: